 The Galaxy S9 is here

-The Galaxy S9 has been announced, but that doesn't mean the S8 isn't worth a look.
+The Galaxy S9 has been out for a bit, but that doesn't mean the S8 isn't worth a look.
 The S9 and S9+ are an iterative upgrade over the S8 and S8+, with a very similar design, new internals, more natural fingerprint sensor placement and slightly better cameras.
-The S8 will likely be heavily discounted once the S9 launches, so those new features may not be worth the extra cost.
+The S8 has been heavily discounted since the S9 launched, so those new features may not be worth the extra cost.

-Update, February 2018: Article updated with new links and information, including information regarding the Oreo update and Galaxy S9.
+Update, June 2018: Article updated with new links and information, including links to troubleshooting tips and great accessories.